bnb-chain/bnb-chain.github.io/docs/BSC-mainnet-explorers.md

 # BSC Explorers

-Binance Smart Chain explorers is a graphic user interface designed to allow users to interact with the blockchain.
+BNB Smart Chain explorers is a graphic user interface designed to allow users to interact with the blockchain.
 Through this interface, a user can browse information about blocks that have been added to the blockchain, transactions that have occurred on the blockchain, wallet balances, and information about BNB.

 ### Explorers for Mainnet